-On or about the six month anniversary of the Effective Date, Reorganized Southern shall file a list with the Bankruptcy Court setting forth the names of those entities for which distributions have been made hereunder and have been returned as undeliverable as of the date thereof.
-Any holder of an Allowed Claim that does not assert its rights pursuant to the Plan to receive a distribution within one year from and after the Effective Date shall have its entitlement to such undeliverable distribution discharged and shall be forever barred from asserting any entitlement pursuant to the Plan against Reorganized Southern or the property of Reorganized Southern.
+On or about the six month anniversary of the Effective Date, Reorganized Southern, through the Trustee, shall file a list with the Bankruptcy Court setting forth the names of those entities for which distributions have been made hereunder and have been returned as undeliverable or voided in accordance with the Plan.
+Any holder of an Allowed Claim that does not assert its rights pursuant to the Plan to receive a distribution within one year from and after the Effective Date shall have its entitlement to such undeliverable or voided distribution discharged and shall be forever barred from asserting any entitlement pursuant to the Plan against Reorganized Southern or the property of Reorganized Southern.
 In such case, any consideration held for distribution on account of such Claim shall revert to Reorganized Southern.